 When the SMTP email is received by the Tutanota server, it is encrypted for Alice and then stored on the server.

-Depending on the width of your browser Tutanota displays your folder list, your mail list, and the selected mail.
+Depending on the width of your browser Tutanota displays the left Settings menu, your folder list, your mail list, and the selected mail.

 When you select an email, these options show up to its top.

 The top email menu has the following options:

 If you want to print an email as pdf, you can use the browser function for printing.

 When writing an email you can use these text editing tools